Propagate Settings

-Go into the Global Setup / Business Setup page and you will see the propagate changes to all events options.
+Go into the Events Preview page and select Event Settings and you will see the propagate changes to all events options.
 This means that any change you make to a setting will automatically be applied to all events of the same type.
 Note that it will not change all settings automatically, but only when you make a change to a setting.
 To have changes apply only to a single event, make sure this is set to "propagate to only current event".

 This Propagate Settings feature is a powerful administrative tool that functions as a "global sync" for your event configurations.
 It is designed to save time by eliminating the need to manually update identical settings across multiple events.